muses-code-js/js-intro-workshop/cheat-sheet.md

 ###comments

-Comments are some notes that you can leave for yourself or another person, the note that computer will not read.
+Comments are some notes that you can leave for yourself or another person, a note that a computer will not read.
 You can write a comment on a new line or on the same line after code as so:  //I’m your comment
 Single line comment starts with //
 Multi line comment are placed between /* .. */

 ###function

 A separable, reusable piece of code.
-It takes some input do some manipulation on it and return us output
+It takes some input, does some manipulation on it and returns us an output.

 ###to declare function